 Careful here!
 There are huge drop-offs and tricky footing all around.
 Sticking to the trail is definitely the right strategy.
 Fortunately, the trail planners created this overlook to give you a perfect view of Devil’s Pulpit, our very own natural Leaning Tower.

 This is the view that brought me to Monument Mountain, and it did not disappoint.
 If you saved any Cheez-Its, now’s the time!

-When you’re done checking out the awesome view, retrace your steps back to the junction with the (also) red-blazed Squaw Peak Trail.
+When you’re done checking out the awesome view, retrace your steps back to the junction with the (also) red-blazed Peeskawso Peak Trail.

-16. Continue straight/downhill at the junction to keep following the Squaw Peak Trail to lower elevations.
+16. Continue straight/downhill at the junction to keep following the Peeskawso Peak Trail to lower elevations.

 17. Large rock formations loom above as the trail continues descending.

-Here, the Squaw Peak Trail ends, and you’ll take a left to continue descending, following the happy blue blazes of the Indian Monument Trail.
+Here, the Peeskawso Peak Trail ends, and you’ll take a left to continue descending, following the happy blue blazes of the Mohican Monument Trail.